helgrima/glsl-sandbox/README.md

 Make sure that you install newer version of json gem but keep old versions of other gems

 # run
-To run type in at projects folder
+Modify function initialize_cloudinary in model.rb to include your cloudinary api keys To run type in at projects folder
 >rackup